flyCouch/TMS-DMS-CMS-RDRswitches/README.md

 Yah, not all of us have money for the Saitek X52 series.

-Skyblast one for me, eh?
+Skyblast one for me, in the transistor world.

 Ron Lyttle..